-We Angelinos love our cars, and this is one of the best car museums in the world.
+We Angelinos love our cars, and The Nethercutt Collection is one of the best car museums in the world.
 (Autoweek Magazine said so, and who are we to disagree?)
 Housing everything from a stunning 1933 Dusenberg (costing $20,000 when it was NEW) to a vintage 1947 Ford Woody to a tricked-out 1979 Lincoln lowrider, there’s a lot to love.
-Each car is kept in working order and gets driven regularly – out on the Los Angeles freeways.
+Each car is kept in working order and gets driven regularly on the Los Angeles freeways.
 Even the Dusey!

 Some of the fanciest cars are shown off to best advantage in an opulent replica of a high-end showroom from the 1920s, complete with marble columns and glittering chandeliers.